-A.8.a Treatment Options

-Five treatment options are identified by ADOT for consideration in its APPP:

-- 1. crack seal and slurry seal,

-- 2. crack seal and rubberized asphalt emulsion seal coat,

-- 3. thin rubberized asphalt overlay,

-- 4. mill and replace porous friction course, and

-- 5. PCC joint resealing and spall repairs.

-Although not a treatment per se, ADOT also does paint remarking.

-Pavements with a PCI value falling below 55 for asphalt-surfaced pavements and 65 for PCC pavements are not eligible for the APPP and instead have been identified as requiring major rehabilitation.
+Five treatment options are identified by ADOT for consideration in its APPP: 1) thin rubberized asphalt overlay, 2) mill and replace porous friction course, 3) crack seal and slurry seal, 4) crack seal and rubberized asphalt emulsion seal coat, and 5) PCC joint resealing and spall repairs.
+Pavements with a PCI value falling below 55 for asphalt-surfaced pavements and 65 for PCC pavements were not eligible for the APPP and instead have been identified as requiring major rehabilitation.
+The table below gives further definition to the five treatment options.

-A.8.a(1) Crack seal and slurry seal
+Arizona Treatment Matrix

-Crack seal and slurry seal (applied together) are considered for asphaltsurfaced pavement sections with a section PCI between 70 and 85.
+Treatment Name Treatment Trigger Crack Seal and Slurry Seal Crack seal and slurry seal (applied together) are considered for asphalt-surfaced pavement sections with a section PCI between 70 and 85.
 Weathering and raveling must be present.

-This treatment type results in a three-year life extension.
-However, it is not considered for pavements in the southern regions or any apron areas.
-Reapplication is allowed every three years while the PCI is still within the allowable range.
+This treatment type results in a 3 year life extension, however it is not considered for pavements in the southern region or any apron areas.
+Reapplication is allowed every 3 years while PCI is still within the allowable range.
 PFC surfaces are not eligible for this treatment type.

-A.8.a(2) Crack seal and rubberized asphalt emulsion seal coat Crack seal and rubberized asphalt emulsion seal coat (applied together) are considered for asphalt-surfaced pavement sections with a section PCI greater than or equal to 70 with no significant weathering and raveling present (<.01).

-This treatment type results in a one-year life extension .
-The pavement section must be at least three years old and reapplication is allowed every three years during the unlimited analysis while the PCI is still within the allowable range.
-In the constrained analysis, the PCI must be between 70 and 85 and reapplication is only allowed every five years.

-A.8.a(3) Thin asphalt overlays

-Thin asphalt overlays are considered for asphalt-surfaced pavement sections that have a PCI between 55 and 70.
+Crack Seal and Rubberized Asphalt Emulsion Seal Coat Crack seal and rubberized asphalt emulsion seals (applied together) are considered for asphalt-surfaced pavement sections with a section PCI greater than or equal to 70 with no significant weathering and raveling present (<.01).
+This treatment type results in a 1 year life extension.
+The pavement section must be at least 3 years old and reapplication is allowed every 3 years during the unlimited analysis while PCI is still within the allowable range.
+In the constrained analysis the PCI must be between 70 and 85 and reapplication is only allowed every 5 years, Thin Asphalt Overlay Thin asphalt overlays are considered for asphalt- surfaced pavement sections that have a PCI between 55 and 70.
 PFC surfaced pavements are excluded from this treatment type.

-The minimum reapplication interval for this treatment type is nine years/ For the constrained analysis only, no other treatments are allowed during the analysis period.

-A.8.a(4) Mill and replace PFC

-Mill and replace PFC is considered for existing PFC pavement sections that have a PCI between 55 and 70.

-The minimum reapplication interval for this treatment type is nine years/ For the constrained analysis only, no other treatments are allowed during the analysis period

-A.8.a(5) PCC joint resealing and spall repair

-PCC joint resealing is considered for PCC sections with a PCI between 65 and 90 that exhibit joint seal damage.

-If the majority of the joint seal damage is low-severity, the joint resealing is scheduled for Year Three of the analysis.
-If medium-severity, it is scheduled for Year Two.
-If high-severity, it is scheduled for Year One.

-The minimum reapplication interval for this treatment type is seven years and it results in a three-year life extension.

-A.8.a(6) Paint remarking

-Paint remarking is considered for runway sections with unsatisfactory paint marking.

-Paint remarking is considered for all other sections with unsatisfactory paint marking.

-A.9 Statewide Maintenance Contract
+The minimum reapplication interval for this treatment type is 9 years.
+For the constrained analysis only, no other subsequent treatments are allowed during the analysis period.
+Mill and Replace PFC Mill and replace PFC is considered for existing PFC pavement sections that have a PCI between 55 and 70.
+The minimum reapplication interval for this treatment type is 9 years.
+For the constrained analysis only, no other subsequent treatments are allowed during the analysis period.
+PCC Joint Resealing and Spall Repair PCC joint resealing is considered for PCC sections with a PCI between 65 and 90 that are exhibiting joint seal damage.
+If the majority of the joint seal damage is low-severity, the joint resealing is scheduled for Year 3 of the analysis; if it is medium-severity it is scheduled for Year 2; and, if it is high-severity it is scheduled for Year 1.
+The minimum reapplication interval for this treatment type is 7 years and it results in a 3 year life extension.
+Paint Remarking Paint remarking is considered for runway sections with an unsatisfactory paint marking.
+Paint remarking is considered for all other sections

-A statewide maintenance contract to provide materials and such construction services as crack sealing, surface treatments, and thin overlays.
-Aeronautics may issue these contracts to have the prescribed APPP work performed or any airport sponsors may opt to use their own maintenance forces or contracts to perform the work.

-A.10 Joint Project Agreements (JPA)

-An agreement between Aeronautics and any airport sponsor.
+- I. Statewide Maintenance Contract: A statewide maintenance contract to provide materials and such construction services as crack sealing, surface treatments, and thin overlays.
+Aeronautics may issue these contracts to have the prescribed APPP work performed or any airport sponsors may opt to use their own maintenance forces or contracts to perform the work. - J. Joint Project Agreements (JPA): An agreement between Aeronautics and any airport sponsor.
 These agreements allow statewide maintenance contracts to be administered by Aeronautics on behalf of the airport sponsor and incorporate the same grant assurances as the current Aeronautics grant agreements.